OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `ls -l` display current directory contents in a long format

-Use `ls -la ..` display current directory contents, including hidden files (starting with .).
+Use `ls -la` display current directory contents, including hidden files (starting with .).
 Use the long format